monowar-mukul/OracleDBMonitoring/README.md

 A comprehensive collection of Oracle Database monitoring, maintenance, and administration queries and scripts.
 This repository serves as a practical reference guide for DBAs managing Oracle environments, covering everything from daily health checks to advanced RAC and Data Guard operations.

+## ⚠️ **IMPORTANT DISCLAIMER**

+> **🔴 CRITICAL: VALIDATE BEFORE EXECUTION 🔴**
+>
+> **ALWAYS validate and test all scripts in a non-production environment before running them on actual or production systems.
+Executing untested scripts can result in data loss, system downtime, or performance degradation.**
+>
+> **⚡ LICENSING REQUIREMENTS:**
+> - Performance tuning and diagnostic features may require Oracle Diagnostics Pack and/or Tuning Pack licenses
+> - Verify your Oracle license entitlements before using performance monitoring queries
+> - Unauthorized use of licensed features may result in compliance issues
+>
+> **📢 USE AT YOUR OWN RISK:**
+> - The author assumes NO responsibility for any issues, damages, or losses arising from the use of these scripts
+> - You are solely responsible for validating, testing, and ensuring the suitability of these scripts for your environment
+> - Always maintain valid backups and follow your organization's change management procedures
+>
+> **DON'T BLAME ME - YOU'VE BEEN WARNED!**

 ## 📋 Table of Contents

 - [Overview](#overview)